 Tanker attack: Oman issues statement

-Muscat: The Maritime Security Center of Oman has issued a statement regarding the attack on oil tankers in the Sea of Oman on Thursday.
+MUSCAT: The Maritime Security Centre of Oman has issued a statement regarding the attack on oil tankers in the Sea of Oman on Thursday.

 The agency said one tanker flying the flag of Panama and the other one with Marshall Island flags were faced with maritime accidents outside the territorial waters of Oman.
-The first accident occurred at 82 nautical miles, the second occurred at 66 nautical miles.
+The first accident occurred at 82 nautical miles and the second at 66 nautical miles.